martintupy/public/docs/future.md

 - contains built in failure represented as an Exception, failures can be handled with methods `recover`, `recoverWith`, `transform` ...

-- handling error is not force by the compiler, it always assumes that result will be returned correctly (otherwise error will be thrown)
+- handling error is not forced by the compiler, it always assumes that result will be returned correctly (otherwise error will be thrown)

 ## EitherT[Future, E, A]

-- Either[E, Future[A]] - https://typelevel.org/cats/datatypes/eithert.html
+- Future[Either[E, A]] - https://typelevel.org/cats/datatypes/eithert.html

 - same as Future[A] but also contains possible error `E` in Left side of `EitherT`